brbalazs/liferay-portal/readme/BREAKING_CHANGES.markdown

 * Changes to context variables available to templates
 * Changes in CSS classes available to Liferay themes and portlets
 * Configuration changes: Changes in configuration files, like `portal.properties`, `system.properties`, etc.
-* Execution requirements: Java version, J2EE Version, browser versions, etc.
+* Execution requirements: Java version, Java EE Version, browser versions, etc.
 * Deprecations or end of support: For example, warning that a certain feature or API will be dropped in an upcoming version.

 *This document has been reviewed through commit `ca6566333c987`.*